tobsdb/tobsdb/docs/clients/js.md

 ##### Parameters:

-- `url`: the url of the tobsdb server
+- `url`: the url of the TobsDB server
-- `db_name`: the name of the database to use in the tobsdb server(database will be created if it did not previously exist)
+- `db_name`: the name of the database to use in the TobsDB server(database will be created if it did not previously exist)
 - `options`: client options
     - `schema_path`: the to the schema.tdb file.
 Defaults to `$(cwd)/schema.tdb`
-    - `username`: username corresponding to the user of the tobsdb server
+    - `username`: username corresponding to the user of the TobsDB server
-    - `password`: password corresponding to the password of the tobsdb server
+    - `password`: password corresponding to the password of the TobsDB server
     - `log`: enable logging.
 Defaults to `false`
     - `debug`: enable debug-logging.
 Defaults to `false`